mnahkies/openapi-code-generator/packages/openapi-code-generator/ARCHITECTURE.md

 Nothing particular interesting here, just takes a loaded document and validates it against the OpenAPI 3 specification in JSON schema format.

-Useful for detecting emission errors due to bad input rather than bugs in the code generation.
+Useful for detecting errors due to bad input rather than bugs in the code generation.

 ### `openapi-loader`